 Medical errors take many forms, and medical malpractice covers a variety of issues that result in preventable injury or death, from problems during surgery to a physician prescribing the wrong treatment.
 An unwanted outcome doesn’t always mean malpractice.
 However, if you think that what happened to you or a loved one was preventable, you should always look into it.

-There are situations which could extend the deadline to file, and others that could make that deadline much much earlier, so the sooner you contact an experienced attorney, the better.
+There are situations that could extend the deadline to file, and others that could make that deadline much much earlier, so the sooner you contact an experienced attorney, the better.

 If you believe that you or someone in your family has been injured or died due to medical negligence‚ it makes sense to speak with a New Jersey medical malpractice attorney immediately.
 Don’t wait, call today!